 The Trader Edge diffusion index equals the percentage of independent variables indicating a recession.
-With the additions, there are now a total of 18 explanatory variables, each with a unique look-back period and recession threshold.
+With the changes in September 2015, there are now a total of 19 explanatory variables, each with a unique look-back period and recession threshold.
 The resulting diffusion index and changes in the diffusion index are used to calculate the probit, logit, and neural network model forecasts.

 Recession Slack Index